joncursi/cheddur-whitepaper/whitepaper.md

 scams and which projects are not is often a highly subjective process---at least before any acts of crime have been committed.

-Therefore, as a platform, we've chosen to neither be the judge nor jury over this decision, and to instead focus on *facts*.
-When it comes to listing coins and crypto apps on Cheddur, our goal is to be factually complete and to list new and interesting projects based on user demand and the facts that are available on the Internet.
+As a company, we've chosen to neither be the judge nor jury over such subjective decisions.
+When it comes to listing new coins and crypto apps on Cheddur, our goal is to instead be *factually complete* and to list new and interesting projects based on user demand and the facts that are available on the Internet.

-Thus, in order to help newcomers steer clear of bad projects, we believe that it is the responsibility of the cryptocurrency community---rather than a central authority---to collectively determine the quality of each project.
-This is accomplished on Cheddur in the form of user ratings and reviews.
+We believe that it is the responsibility of the cryptocurrency community as a whole---rather than a central authority---to collectively determine the quality of each project.
+This is accomplished on Cheddur in the form of user-generated cryptocurrency reviews.

-## Challenges
+## Observations

-Having amassed over 2,500 cryptocurrency reviews on the platform (as of August 2018), we've identified a number of challenges with the current review system:
+From studying over 2,500 cryptocurrency reviews on the Cheddur platform and speaking with dozens of community members one-on-one, our team has been able to make several important observations:

 1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold (5 stars), or